riteshkrkarn/portfolio-website/README.md

 # Portfolio Website

-This is a portfolio website created using React and Tailwind CSS.
-The layout is completed, showcasing various sections to highlight projects, skills, and contact information.
+This is the frontend layout of my portfolio website created using React and Tailwind CSS.
+It showcases various sections to highlight projects, skills, and contact information.

 ## Table of Contents